rbjks/rbjks.github.io/CONTRIBUTING.md

 6. Don't create issues that are **already listed**.
 7. Please don't pick up an issue already assigned to someone else.
 Work on the issues after it gets **assigned to you**.
 8. Create your file in an appropriate folder with appropriate name and extension.
-9. Pull requests will be merged after being **reviewed** by  mentor .
+9. Pull requests will be merged after appropriate reviews.
 10. We all are here to learn.
 You are allowed to make mistakes.
 That's how you learn, right!.